chester755/logstash-sample-mode/README.md

 Feature roadmap:

-v0.1.0 Will hopefully fix the bracket mismatch, (i.e. only correct indentation for correct brace match).
+v0.1.0 Will hopefully fix the bracket mismatch (i.e. only correct indentation for correct brace match). and performance issue with large file (which is the whole point of creating this project), I think the key is replacing looking-back function.